kylef-archive/swim/README.md

 ### Testing

-You can integrate swim with any testing library of your choice, you will need to call create a `main.swift` file inside `Tests` which runs your tests.
+You can integrate swim with any testing library of your choice, you will need to create a `main.swift` file inside `Tests` which runs your tests.

 ```shell
 $ swim test